fabric/fabric/README.rst

 ---------

 1.10.2.post3 (2016-02-07)
-   * Cleanup imports in test suite.
+   * Cleanup imports in main code base and test suite.
    * Add Python 2/3/3.5 classifiers in setup.py.
    * Remove `fabric.utils.RingBuffer` with `collections.deque` from stdlib.
    * Remove `with_statement` future import, it does nothing in Python 2.6+.